ForestJay/VoteSquared/README.md

 1. Clone the repository
 2. Run update.sh to install the required gems
 3. You will need devise.rb in config/initializers .
 To create it, comment out devise code and run 'rails generate devise:install'.
 Restore devise code to prevent crashes.
+4. Create /congig/initializers/admins.yml .
+Add the ids for your admins to this file.

 License & Authors
 -----------------